ragnaros1337/laravel9vue3/docs/dusk.md

     }

 <a name="continuous-integration"></a>
-## Непрерывная интеграция
+## Continuous Integration

-> {note} Большинство конфигураций непрерывной интеграции Dusk предполагают, что ваше приложение Laravel будет обслуживаться с помощью встроенного сервера разработки PHP на порту `8000`. Поэтому, прежде чем продолжить, вы должны убедиться, что ваша среда непрерывной интеграции имеет значение переменной окружения `APP_URL`, равное `http://127.0.0.1:8000`.
+> **Warning**
+> Most Dusk continuous integration configurations expect your Laravel application to be served using the built-in PHP development server on port 8000.
+Therefore, before continuing, you should ensure that your continuous integration environment has an `APP_URL` environment variable value of `http://127.0.0.1:8000`.

 <a name="running-tests-on-heroku-ci"></a>
 ### Heroku CI

-Чтобы запустить тесты Dusk на [Heroku CI](https://www.heroku.com/continuous-integration), добавьте следующий пакет сборки и скрипты Google Chrome в свой файл `app.json` Heroku:
+To run Dusk tests on [Heroku CI](https://www.heroku.com/continuous-integration), add the following Google Chrome buildpack and scripts to your Heroku `app.json` file:

     {
       "environments": {